diprefranco/diprefranco.github.io/README.md

 The footer contains the site icon, navigation links, and contact icons.
 The entire site is **responsive** and adjusts to different screen sizes.

 ## Usage
 To run the site locally, clone this repository and navigate to the root directory.
-Then, install the dependencies with:
+Then, install the dependencies with:<br />
 `npm install`

-Start the application with:
+Start the application with:<br />
 `npm start`

 ## Version Information